learn-co-students/diy-json-serializer-ruby-v-000/README.md

 cast it and add one to it so we can request the *next* post.

-After that, it's just a matter of using `$.get()` to hit our `post_data` endpoint, and replace the `text` of each par of our show page.
+After that, it's just a matter of using `$.get()` to hit our `post_data` endpoint, and replace the `text` of each part of our show page.

 If we reload and go to our first post, then click `Next`, we get that smooth AJAX data refresh we've been looking for.